ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > Thank you for registering with the HCA and filling in our Dataset Questionnaire.
 >
 > Currently we cannot handle managed access data directly.
-If you have public metadata that you would like to link to a managed access EGA submission, we can facilitate brokering your metadata to BioSamples, linking it to your EGA dataset and making processed data and open metadata available in ArrayExpress.
+If you have public sample metadata that you would like to link to a managed access EGA submission, we can facilitate brokering your metadata to the BioSamples Database at EMBL-EBI, linking it to your EGA dataset and making processed data and open metadata available in ArrayExpress.
 >
-> This process is currently under development but if you would like to be part of the pilot we can further explain the process and next steps.
+> Our processes for handling managed access data are currently under development and we would really value your input - would you be happy to be  part of a pilot we are aiming to run?
+If so, we can further explain the process and next steps.
 Would you be available any of the following times:
 >
 > [suggest appropriate times based on schedule]
 >